BEAM Frequently Asked Questions

 No, you are welcome to pitch at whichever venue you prefer, regardless of whether you live locally.
 You might consider some venues are likely to be more popular than others and it might suit you to pitch on a ‘quieter’ day or at a venue appropriate to your project.
-For example, in 2015 one London-based team chose to pitch their rock musical about the Brontë siblings at West Yorkshire Playhouse and this led to a post-BEAM2016 showcase at the venue.
+For example, one London-based team chose to pitch their rock musical about the Brontë siblings at Leeds Playhouse and this led to a post-BEAM showcase at the venue.
 Where possible, the Artistic Director or representative/s of the programming/producing team at the venue will sit on the panel, so this is a good opportunity to get on the radar of a venue that may not already know your work.

 How much time will I need to be at the pitching venue?

 One hour.
 Exact timetables will be provided with the confirmation of your pitching slot; in most cases, pitching slots will be allocated between 10am and 6pm.
 You will be asked to arrive no less than 20 minutes in advance of your pitching slot, in case the pitch ahead of yours doesn’t arrive, and your pitching slot will last 10 minutes.
 We will try our very best to keep to schedule, but occasionally there may be up to a 20 minute delay in seeing you from your invited time, so we would suggest expecting to be at the venue for up to 20 minutes before and after your allocated ten minute pitching slot.